PROJECTS

 Scholarship

-In 2019, two LAGC Scholarships were awarded to two horticultural students from Mount San Antonio College.
-The awarding of three LAGC Scholarships in 2020 is currently still pending, since the selection process had to be postponed due to the coronavirus pandemic.
-The college was originally selected because it met all of the criteria established by the LAGC.
-Contributions to the Scholarship Fund are received from Club members, as well as other groups, and through fundraising activities.
+The college was originally selected, because it met all of the criteria established by the Los Angeles Garden Club Scholarship Committee.
+Contributions to the Scholarship Fund are received from Club members, as well as other groups and individuals, and through fundraising activities.

 Taking the Reins

-Our members enjoy volunteering and participating in the garden classes and will continue to do so.
-TTR informs us of available dates so our members can sign up during our regular membership meetings.
+Our members enjoy volunteering and participating in the garden classes.
+Whenever TTR provides us with their schedule, our members can sign up during our regular membership meetings.
+Occasionally we'll organize luncheons, tea parties, and tours to keep the connection with the TTR team and their girls.

 CONSERVATION PROJECTS